 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform manual backups, then consider getting support services from a WordPress professional, or use backup plugins.
+If you don’t want to do site backups, then hire a professional, or use a backup plugin.

 - For professional WordPress help and technical support, see our WordPress Services Directory